Large-order perturbation theory of linear eigenvalue problems: Example 3: Simplified Rossby waves

 \section{Example 3: Simplified Rossby waves}

-Our third example is a simplified version of the model problem for an equitorially-trapped Rossby wave considered in \cite{Shelton}.
+Our third example is a simplified version of the model problem for an equatorially-trapped Rossby wave considered in \cite{Shelton}.
 Consider

 with $\psi(0) = 1$.
 Essentially the problem considered in \cite{Shelton} has the $\eps^2$ in the third term replaced with $\eps$.
 The switch to $\eps^2$ makes the inner region below more complicated, but significantly simplifies all the other regions of the analysis.
+This weakens the strength of the pole in Boyd and Natarov's Hermite-with-pole equation \cite{Boyd98}, while keeping the same structure.